WINE

 The

-German Wine Road (Deutsche Weinstrass) cuts through the Rhineland
+German Wine Road (Deutsche Weinstrasse) cuts through the Rhineland

-River at Koblenz.
-The center of this wine growing region is Bad Durkheim
+to the Rhine River at Koblenz.
+The center of this wine growing region

-between Kaiserslautern and Speyer, the original historic capital of the
+is Bad Durkheim between Kaiserslautern and Speyer, the original historic

-to populate the colonies with Protestants.
-(See Wandering
+Queen Anne hoping to populate the colonies with Protestants (see Wandering

 Travel along the wine road takes you through rolling hills of vineyards

-standing in someone’s living room, taking a taste of the recent
+yourself standing in someone’s living room, taking a taste of

-family vintage, before buying a bottle or two as the kids get ready to
+the recent family vintage, before buying a bottle or two as the kids

 In